microsoft/electron-gqlmapi/README.md

 # Electron-GqlMAPI

-This is a Node Native Module wrapped around [GqlMAPI](https://github.com/microsoft/gqlmapi), built against the Electron runtime.
+This is a Node Native Module wrapped around [GqlMAPI](https://github.com/microsoft/gqlmapi), built against the [Electron](https://www.electronjs.org/) runtime.
 You could build it for a different version of Node or v8 as long as it's supported in [CMake.js](https://github.com/cmake-js/cmake-js) and [NAN](https://github.com/nodejs/nan).
-The core logic for binding the GqlMAPI service to the Node v8 runtime is in [NodeBinding.cpp](./NodeBinding.cpp), and aside from one extra parameter in `startService` it should work with any service generated using [CppGraphQLGen](https://github.com/microsoft/cppgraphqlgen).
+The core logic for binding the GqlMAPI service to the Node v8 runtime is in [NodeBinding.cpp](./NodeBinding.cpp), and aside from one extra parameter in `startService`, it should work with any service generated using [CppGraphQLGen](https://github.com/microsoft/cppgraphqlgen).

 This project was originally based on [electron-cppgraphql](https://github.com/wravery/electron-cppgraphql),